Going Out For Chinese Food

 is a traditional Tibetan burial ceremony.
 They have some logistical

-Tibet.
+problems in Tibet.
 The main problem is that they have very little

 arable land and burnable substances, so how do Tibetans get rid of